knpuniversity/phpunit/knpu/form-submit.md

 New feature request!
 On the homepage, management wants a form where they can choose an enclosure, write a dinosaur spec - like "Large herbivore" and submit!
-Behind the scenes, it would create that new `Dinosaur` and put it into the `Enclosure`.
+Behind the scenes, we will create that new `Dinosaur` and put it into the `Enclosure`.

 We're now functional-testing pros, so let's get right to the test!
 Add `public function testItGrowsADinosaurFromSpecification()`.
-And as usual, steal some code from earlier and paste that at the top.
+And as usual, steal some code from earlier and paste it on top.
 You can start to see how some of this could be refactored to a `setUp` method.

 After creating the client, add `$client->followRedirects()`.
 Normally, when our app redirects, Symfony's Client does *not* follow the redirect.
-Sometimes that's useful... but this line makes it behave a bit more like a normal browser.
+Sometimes that's useful... but this line makes it behave like a normal browser.

 ## Filling in the Form Fields